-For the first time in a Hallberg-Rassy, two optional twin rudder wheels are offered.
-The standard version is with one rudder.
-In either case, the deep cockpit offers the helmsman good side protection.
-The design offers an easy through of the cockpit.
+For the first time in a Hallberg-Rassy, two optional twin tiller wheels are offered.
+The standard version is with a rudder.
+In both cases, the deep cockpit offers the helmsman good lateral protection.
+The design provides an easy through of the cockpit.
 The length of the cockpit is 2.83 m, a full 42 cm longer than the previous 342.
-The design allows easy access from the transom.
+The design allows easy access from the transom

 The rudder, as in the successful Hallberg-Rassy 44, has twin blades.
-This contributes to a boat that is easily controllable in all sailing conditions, especially in rough weather.
-Because of the smaller surface area of each rudder, compared to a single rudder solution, rudder loads will also decrease, thus increasing the safety factor.
-Each rudder has dual self-adjusting bearings, making it easy to steer in all conditions.
+This contributes to having a boat that is easily controllable in all sailing conditions, especially in rough weather.
+Because of the smaller area of each rudder, compared with a single rudder solution, rudder loads will also decrease, thus increasing the safety factor.
+Each rudder has double self-adjusting bearings that make it easy to steer in all conditions.

 A clean deck layout